wacncontent/CustomizeTool/removeCommentOutput2/articles/sql-database/sql-database-elastic-jobs-getting-started.md

 ## Create a shard map manager using the sample app

 Here you will create a shard map manager along with several shards, followed by insertion of data into the shards.
-If you happen to already have shards setup with sharded data in them, you can skip the following steps and move to the next section.
+If you already have shards set up with sharded data in them, you can skip the following steps and move to the next section.

 1. Build and run the **Getting started with Elastic Database tools** sample application.
 Follow the steps until step 7 in the section [Download and run the sample app](/documentation/articles/sql-database-elastic-scale-get-started/#Getting-started-with-elastic-database-tools).
 At the end of Step 7, you will see the following command prompt:

 	![command prompt][1]

 2. In the command window, type "1" and press **Enter**.
 This creates the shard map manager, and adds two shards to the server.
-Then type "3" and press **Enter**; repeat the action four times.
+Then type "3" and press **Enter**; repeat this action four times.
 This inserts sample data rows in your shards.

 3. The [Azure Management Portal](https://manage.windowsazure.cn) should show three new databases in your v12 server: